glasgowm148/ergonaut-handbook/Guides/Mining.md

 While it is possible to mine Ergo with a 4gb GPU.
 A 6GB GPU is the suggested minimum as Ergo heavily relies on memory usage while the core processor sits idle.

-> Note: this last statement is seemingly pre Ergo "hardening upgrade" (Ergo's only hardfork).
+> Note: this last statement is seemingly pre Ergo's "hardening upgrade" hard-fork.
 As mentioned earlier in Handbook, 3gb is enough VRAM to mine Erg but that will soon change with Ergo's scheduled "DAG" increase [(DAG is a misnomer according to kushti here it's actually a table)](https://www.ergoforum.org/t/test-vectors-for-increased-n-values/2887) .
 {.is-info}

 ### Components required to build a mining rig: